DavidJ001/Connectivate/README.md

 ## 🔧 Pull Request Steps

-TOAST UI products are open source, so you can create a pull request(PR) after you fix issues.
-Run npm scripts and develop yourself with the following process.
+Connectivate open source, so you can create a pull request(PR) after you fix issues.
+Modify yourself with the following processes.

 ### Setup